-- The preconfigured PHP 5 package will use the php.ini file that is located inside its installation directory (which is the directory where php-cgi.exe is located).
+- The preconfigured PHP 5 package will use the php.ini file found inside its installation directory (which is the directory where php-cgi.exe is located).

 MySQLi extension provides support for MySQL 4.1 and higher.
 If you have experienced error messages from PHP stating that MySQL error #1251 occurred, then you need the MySQLi extension.

 To enable other extensions, open php.ini with your favorite text editor (for example Windows Notepad), locate the line that contains the extension name, uncomment it by removing the leading colon character, and save the file.